How to Organize and Store Hiking Equipment

-You just finished one of your best hiking experiences, and now it’s time to store the equipment.
+You just finished one of your best hiking experiences, and now it's time to store the equipment.
 Storing hiking equipment and gear correctly is going to keep everything usable longer.
 Knowing how items should be prepared, packed, and placed into storage is going to keep it clean and protected.
-Cramming everything into the garage, basement, attic, closet or under the bed during off-seasons won’t protect or keep your gear free of dirt.
+Cramming everything into the garage, basement, attic, closet or under the bed during off-seasons won't protect or keep your gear free of dirt.
 Self-storage allows you to declutter your home and take advantage of dedicated storage space.
 No matter where you live, finding the best storage method for your equipment and lifestyle is going to make hiking more enjoyable.
-Here some tips to making the most of storage options.
+Here are some tips to making the most of storage options.

 Packaging Options for Your Hiking Equipment

 These days cardboard isn't just cardboard anymore.
 Once you figure out your storage needs, you'll find a good selection of cardboard box types, styles, sizes, and durability.
 The size and shape are going to make storage stacking easier.
 Rule of thumb limit the weight.
 For bulky items consider multiple small, sturdy boxes.
 Larger boxes work better for lightweight items.

 Depending on the gear, select a box size that keeps everything together.
 You can use different packing wraps like paper, bubble, blankets, or pads to keep things from moving or shifting inside of the box.
 Pack it tight and leave no space in-between the items.
 One packing cost-savings measure is to use clean rags, towels, or clothing to wrap items or fill in the spaces.
 Avoid using soiled packing materials, dirt and grime can lead to odors attracting bugs and other pests.

 Don't over pack the box.
 It makes stacking difficult when there's a bulge.
 It can also cause the box to collapse or the stack to tumble.
 When stacking storage with or without shelving, keep the heavy boxes on the bottom and lighter ones on top.